ahepp/wlanwd/README.md

 Remote access through something like ssh must be separately enabled.
 Triggering wlanwd sets wlan0's IP address to 192.168.1.2/16.

-To exit rescue mode, execute `$ sudo systemctl stop wlanwd-ap.service`, or reboot the device with a configuration that will allow `scripts/test.sh` to successfully complete.
+To exit rescue mode, execute `$ sudo systemctl stop wlanwd-ap.service`, or reboot the device with a configuration that will allow `wlanwd test` to successfully complete.

 ## About